HB-2006

 Plain Language

-Operators may not offer an AI companion at all unless it has active protocols that (1) detect suicidal ideation or expressions of self-harm, (2) refuse to assist with suicide attempts or methods, and (3) refer the user to crisis resources upon detection.
-Referrals must include the 988 Suicide and Crisis Lifeline (or successor), the nearest behavioral health crisis centers, or other appropriate crisis services.
-This is a precondition of operation — the AI companion cannot be made available to any user unless these protocols are in place.
+Operators may not provide an AI companion to any user unless the system contains active protocols that (1) detect suicidal ideation or self-harm expressions, (2) refuse to assist with suicide attempts or methods, and (3) refer the user to crisis services when suicidal ideation or self-harm is detected.
+Referrals must include the 988 Suicide and Crisis Lifeline (or its successor), the closest behavioral health crisis centers to the user, or other appropriate crisis services.
+This is a continuous operating prerequisite — the protocols must be in place as a condition of lawfully providing the AI companion at all.

 Statutory Text